Your National Exam Roadmap

 Retaking the E

-If you want to retake the exam after having failed it, then you return to the PTC website https://secure.ptcny.com/apply to your application with AMFTRB and follow the instructions to re-apply/update your application and then proceed. (see page 5 of Handbook for Candidates (the 2019 Handbook for 2019 exam dates, and the 2020 Handbook for 2020 dates).
+If you want to retake the exam after having failed it, you must return to the PTC website https://secure.ptcny.com/apply to your application with AMFTRB and follow the instructions to re-apply/update your application and then proceed. (see page 5 of Handbook for Candidates.
 If you have taken the exam more than 3 or 4 times in a year, then you may need to check with the state board office that approved you to take the exam to make certain that you are still approved to take the exam.

 Scores and Scoring

-Approximately 20 business days following the close of each testing period PTC (not AMFTRB or PSI) will report scores to state or jurisdiction licensing boards and will be emailed to candidates (scores are not posted on the PSI site).
+Approximately 20 business days following the close of each testing period PTC (not AMFTRB or Prometric) will report scores to the state or jurisdiction licensing board(s) you indicated when registering (from where you received your Candidate ID and Approval Code).
+Scores will be also emailed to candidates (scores are not posted on the Prometric site).

 - Score Reports are sent via a secure link, not in the body of the email.